SELF-HQ/self-presale-audit/README.md

 **Audit Start:** TBD
 **Status:** Pending Submission

+## ⚠️ CRITICAL: Read This First

+**BSC USDC uses 18 decimals (NOT 6 like Ethereum USDC)**

+This is the most important thing auditors need to know.
+All contract calculations use 18-decimal USDC.
+See [AUDIT_NOTES.md](AUDIT_NOTES.md) for detailed explanation.

 ## Overview

 This repository contains the complete audit package for the SELF token presale smart contracts.
 The presale will launch on February 1st, 2026 on Binance Smart Chain (BSC).